Airport transfers Santo Domingo – how to get to Punta Cana and the city

 SouthwestBarahona, Pedernales and surrounding350-500 USDCheck airport transfer prices at Punta Cana Travel Blog

-Shared shuttle from Santo Domingo International Airport
+Shared shuttle from Santo Domingo Airport

 The shuttles from Punta Cana Airport to all places around Punta Cana and from Santo Domingo airport to the city center and Punta Cana are the most common shared airport shuttle options.